pablogh89/portfolio/README.md

     ssh-keygen -t ed25519 -C your_email@example.com
     ```

-3. Hit the Enter key three times to accept the default values for
+3. Hit the Enter key three times to accept the default values for the following:

     - SSH key location directory.
     - Empty SSH security passcode.